DeschampsJ/docker/README.md

 > You will need a personal Docker, Github or Google account.

 -----------------
-### I - First container
+## I - First container

 Let's create our first container running a Linux image.
-Add a new instance in the lab to start working with Docker.
+First, add a new instance in the lab to start working with Docker.
 The following command will run a Docker container based on the Alpine Linux image and start an interactive shell `/bin/sh` within that container.
 The `-it` option asks for an interactive terminal session inside the Docker container.
 ```bash